demandchain/developer.offerengine.com/content/index.md

 # Overview

-This API provides the ability for you to include in-context Offers within your existing website, mobile app, emails, or any other internet enabled surfaces.
-The entire sales process, display through purchase, can be seamlessly integrated providing your customers an uninterrupted value added experience to purchase relevant offers when and where you see fit.
+This application programming interface (API) provides the ability for you to seamlessly integrate in-context deals with your existing website, mobile app, emails, or any other internet enabled surfaces.
+You can include the entire sales process -- from display through purchase -- in order to provide an uninterrupted value added experience for your customers to purchase relevant deals.

-On this website, we will provide all the information you need to start providing offers to your users using Deem Offers API.
+This website provides all the information you need to start offering deals to your users using the Deem Offers API.

 ## Introduction

-This is a [RESTful](http://en.wikipedia.org/wiki/Representational_State_Transfer) API.
-Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
-We use built-in [HTTP](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support cross-origin resource sharing to allow you to interact securely with our API from a client-side web application.
-[JSON](http://en.wikipedia.org/wiki/JSON) will be returned in all responses from the API, including errors.
+The Deem Offers API is [RESTful](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+It is designed to use predictable, resource-oriented URLs and HTTP response codes to indicate API errors.
+We use built-in [HTTP](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) features, such as HTTP authentication and HTTP verbs, which off-the-shelf HTTP clients can understand.
+We support cross-origin resource sharing to allow you to interact securely with the API from a client-side web application.
+The API returns [JSON](http://en.wikipedia.org/wiki/JSON) in all responses, including errors.

-Accounts have test-mode API keys, as well as live-mode API keys.
-These keys can be active at the same time.
+Accounts have test-mode and live-mode API keys.
+Both keys can be active at the same time.
 Data created with test-mode credentials will never modify or alter your production data and will never actually charge purchase cards.

-If you have any problems or requests please contact [support](mailto:support@offerengine.com).
+If you have any problems or requests, please contact [support](mailto:support@offerengine.com).

 ## Endpoint